ynput/ayon-dependencies-tool/README.md

 TODO:
 - [ ] force to reuse python version from Installer (make `pyenv` required)
 - [ ] safe runtime dependencies
-    - dependencies and runtime dependencies are not validated agains each other
+    - dependencies and runtime dependencies are not validated against each other
-    - single pip module can be installed in dependencies and in runtime dependencies
+    - e.g. SomeModule==1.0.0 can be defined in dependencies and SomeModule>=1.1.0 in runtime dependencies
 - [ ] skip dependency package creation if there are not any addons with dependencies
-- [ ] Provide dockerized AYON service manageable by directly by [ASH (AYON service host)](https://github.com/ynput/ash)
+- [ ] Provide dockerized AYON service manageable directly by [ASH (AYON service host)](https://github.com/ynput/ash)
+- [ ] Provide single-time docker to create dependency packages for linux distros